-ZambiaInvest interviewed Mukula Makasa, Director General of the Zambia Development Agency (ZDA).
+ZambiaInvest interviewed Mukula Makasa, Director General of the Zambia Development Agency (ZDA) from September 2020 to January 2022.
 Mr. Makasa discusses the economic growth and development of Zambia and opportunities for trade and investment.

 Zambia is renowned for its extractive industries, particularly for the mining of copper.
 However, the current National Development Plan (7NDP) for the period 2017-2021 aims to make Zambia “a diversified and resilient economy for sustained growth and socio-economic transformation, driven among others by agriculture, tourism, manufacturing, energy, and infrastructure”.
 What is the underlying strategy and what are the challenges ahead?